LGN520/farreach-public/docs/netreach-v4.md

 - Compile in C
 	+ Implement concurrent map and fix volatile issue
 - Compile in Tofino
+	* Fix PHV allocation issue (using inswitch_hdr.sid in MAU instead of ALU)
+		- If clone_e2e(inswitch_hdr.sid), inswitch_hdr.sid is used in the same ALU of eg_intr_md.mirror_id, which must be placed in the same PHV group; as inswitch_hdr.sid must be placed in the same PHV container with other inswitch_hdr fields, all of them cannot be placed in the same PHV group of eg_intr_md
+		- Instead, we match inswitch_hdr.sid in MAT reads (i.e., used by MAU) and pass it into the action as an action paramter, as it is just used by MAU instead of ALU, it does not need to be placed in the same PHV of eg_intr_md
+			+ NOTE: MAU can match different PHV containers from different PHV groups
 	* Fix parser issue: parse_vallen cannot use switch expression due to the limited chain length of the same packet header
 		- GUESS1: maybe due to limited # of selects -> reduce selects of ethernet and ipv4 -> FAIL
 		- GUESS2: maybe due to limited # of branches -> reduce branches of vallen by byte alignment and those of optype by careful coding -> FAIL